youurayy/ws-rpc/README.md

 // message all clients connected to the server wss.message('some message', args);

-// msg all clients in a room
-myRoom.message('some message', args);
+// message all clients in a room myRoom.message('some message', args);

 // and don't forget this if you don't want your Node to crash on an error: